brandon-rhodes/pyzmq-static/README.txt

-Whether you use Linux or Windows, this package should download and compile with a quick ``pip`` ``install`` assuming that you have the normal tools in place for building Python extension modules at all.
+Whether you use Linux or Windows, this package should download and compile with a quick ``pip`` ``install`` assuming that you have the normal tools in place for building Python extension modules at all
+(which are, specifically, the GNU C and C++ compilers for POSIX systems, and the free Microsoft Visual C++ 2008 Express for Windows machines).

 Warning
 -------